 Within a county, some cities may have the local option tax, some may not.
 Also, the unincorporated rural area of a county may or may not have the tax.
 A jurisdiction may enact the tax on January 1 or July 1.

-The rate of local hotel / motel tax can range from 1 to 7%.
+The rate of local hotel and motel tax can range from 1 to 7%.
 Jurisdictions and rates are updated January 1 and July 1 of each year.

-Sales of vehicles subject to registration are exempt from sales tax, but are subject to a 5% one-time registration fee.
+Sales of vehicles subject to registration are exempt from sales tax, but are subject to a 5% fee for new registration.

-A leased vehicle is subject to the one-time registration fee if:
+A leased vehicle is subject to the fee for new registration if:

 The 5% fee is computed on each lease transaction based on the lease price.
 The lease price includes the number of months of the lease multiplied by the monthly lease payments, plus certain adjustments.